ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-4.md

 ```

 In the above definition we supply a `default` value of type `T`.
 This default value will be used when there is an `Err`, the `Ok` value will be returned otherwise.
 This is very similar to `map_or` but where we don't run a function on the success value.

+Since `default` is [eager](2024-01-24-working-with-rust-result-part-13.html#eager-vs-laziness) it will get evaluated as soon as `unwrap_or` is called.
+Values for `default` should only be constants and precomputed values.

 <img src="/images/2024-01-24-working-with-rust-result/unwrap-or.png" width="600" />